scott-braze/braze-docs/_docs/_developer_guide/platform_wide/sdk_authentication.md

 There are four high-level steps to get started:

-### Step 1: [Server-side Integration][1]

-Generate a public and private key-pair, and use your _private_ key to create a JWT (_JSON Web Token_) for the current logged-in user.
+1. [Server-Side Integration][1] - Generate a public and private key-pair, and use your private key to create a JWT (_JSON Web Token_) for the current logged-in user.<br><br>

-### Step 2: [SDK Integration][2]

-Enable this feature in the Braze SDK and supply the JWT Token generated from your server.
+2. [SDK Integration][2] - Enable this feature in the Braze SDK and supply the JWT Token generated from your server.<br><br>

-### Step 3: [Adding Public Keys][3]

-Add the your _public key_ to the Braze Dashboard in the "Manage App Group" page.
+3. [Adding Public Keys][3] - Add your _public key_ to the Braze Dashboard in the "Manage App Group" page.<br><br>

-### Step 4: [Toggle Enforcement within the Braze Dashboard][4]

-Toggle this feature's enforcement within the Braze Dashboard on an app-by-app basis.
+4. [Toggle Enforcement within the Braze Dashboard]({{site.baseurl}}/developer_guide/platform_wide/sdk_authentication/#braze-dashboard) - Toggle this feature's enforcement within the Braze Dashboard on an app-by-app basis.

 ## Server-Side Integration {#server-side-integration}

 ### Generate a Public/Private Key-pair {#generate-keys}

 Generate an RSA public/private key-pair.
-The Public Key will eventually be added into the Braze Dashboard, while the Private Key should be stored securely on your server.
+The Public Key will eventually be added to the Braze Dashboard, while the Private Key should be stored securely on your server.

 We recommend an RSA Key with 2048 bits for use with the RS256 JWT algorithm.

 {% alert warning %}
-Remember!
-Keep your private keys _private_.
-Never expose or hard-code your _private_ key in your app or website.
+Remember to keep your private keys _private_.
+Never expose or hard-code your private key in your app or website.
 Anyone who knows your private key can impersonate or create users on behalf of your application.
 {% endalert %}

 ### Create a JSON Web Token for the current user {#create-jwt}

-Once you have your _private key_, your server-side application should use it to return a JWT to your app or website for the currently logged-in user.
+Once you have your private key, your server-side application should use it to return a JWT to your app or website for the currently logged-in user.

 Typically, this logic could go wherever your app would normally request the current user's profile; such as a login endpoint or wherever your app refreshes the current user's profile.